 If the required microbes are not available upon the resolution of the conflict, because they were destroyed through an overuse of antibiotics, the additional cells remain without further cell division.
 Eventually, the growth becomes encapsulated with connective tissue.
-In conventional medicine this is usually diagnosed as a pancreas polyp or as a “benign cancer” (see also conflict-active phase).
+In conventional medicine, this is usually diagnosed as a pancreas polyp or as a “benign cancer” (see also conflict-active phase).
 In case of the pancreas gland, the cells that could not be removed keep producing digestive juices resulting in a permanent overproduction of pancreatic fluid (see also thyroid gland, parathyroid glands, adrenal gland, prostate gland).

 DEVELOPMENT AND FUNCTION OF THE PANCREATIC DUCTS: The main pancreatic duct connects the pancreas with the small intestine.
 Its main function is to carry the pancreatic juices produced in the pancreas gland into the duodenum, the first section of the small intestine.
 The lining of the pancreatic ducts, including its many small branches, consists of squamous epithelium, originates from the ectoderm and is therefore controlled from the cerebral cortex.

-A territorial anger relates to anger in the environment and places which one considers as his or her domain - literary or figuratively.
-Typical territorial anger conflicts are disputes at home, feuds at the workplace, anger in school, in kindergarten, at the playground, in a seniors or nursing home, or in the hospital; also in the extended “territory” such as in the village, town, or country where one lives.
+A territorial anger relates to anger in the environment and places which one considers as his or her domain – literally or figuratively.
+Typical territorial anger conflicts are disputes at home, feuds at the workplace, anger at school, in kindergarten, at the playground, in a seniors or nursing home, or in the hospital; also in the extended “territory” such as in the village, town, or country where one lives.
 Battles over a land or property, annoying noise in the house or neighborhood, a fight over a parking place or over a toy, are other examples of what can provoke a territorial anger conflict.

 CONFLICT-ACTIVE PHASE: ulceration in the lining of the pancreatic ducts proportional to the degree and duration of conflict activity.
 The biological purpose of the cell loss is to widen the ducts in order to increase the flow of pancreatic fluids.
 The improved metabolism provides the individual with more energy to resolve the conflict.
 Depending on the intensity of the territorial anger conflict, the ulceration affects the main duct and/or its small branches.
 Symptom: mild to severe pain.
-NOTE: While conflict active, the person is in a depressed mood.

 Healing symptoms are swelling due to the edema (fluid accumulation), indigestion, a fatty stool, and abdominal pain, which could last throughout the entire healing phase (in PCL-A and PCL-B the pain is not of a sensory nature but pressure pain).
 The pancreatic enzymes (amylase) in the blood serum are elevated.
 The extent of the symptoms is determined by the intensity and duration of the conflict-active phase.
 Pancreatitis occurs when healing is accompanied by an inflammation (compare with pancreatitis related to the pancreas gland).
-With water retention due to the SYNDROME the enlarged swelling might occlude the ducts(s) leading potentially to serious complications.
+With water retention due to the SYNDROME, the enlarged swelling might occlude the duct(s) leading potentially to serious complications.

 The Epileptoid Crisis manifests as acute sharp pain and cramps or spasms (pancreatic colic) if the surrounding striated muscles undergo the Epileptoid Crisis at the same time.
 In PCL-B, the pancreatic ducts open and the function of the organ slowly returns to normal.

 DEVELOPMENT AND FUNCTION OF THE ISLET CELLS: Embedded in the pancreas gland are cell clusters called the islets of Langerhans that play a significant role in the regulation of blood sugar (glucose).
 The alpha islet cells secrete glucagon, a hormone that stimulates the liver to convert glycogen to glucose causing an increase of blood sugar.
 Insulin, produced by the beta islet cells, helps to convert blood sugar into energy by delivering glucose into the body cells.
-Insulin therefore decreases the blood sugar level.
+Insulin, therefore, decreases the blood sugar level.
 The alpha and beta islet cells originate from the ectoderm and are controlled from the diencephalon.

 ALPHA ISLET CELLS